binsec/tutorial-pldi2025/docs/tutorial-basics/advanced-script.md

 Software is not made up of a unique function, and no longer of a unique binary file.
 Software interacts with environment and often depends of several libraries.
-It is now time to learn how to deal with dynamically function, using DBA function mocks.
+It is now time to learn how to deal with external (*dynamically linked*) functions, using DBA function stubs.

 In this chapter, we will use the simple challenge named `level1` <a href={useBaseUrl('/bin/level1')} download><Icon icon="fa-solid fa-file-arrow-down" /></a> which comes from the site [crackmes.one](https://crackmes.one/crackme/646627a933c5d439389131d9).